Fall 2014 Registration Information

 Student registration is a three-step process: all students must (1) register for classes online, (2) pay the balance that will appear on your account after you have registered online, and (3) submit certain forms to the Deans’ Office.
 Your registration is not complete until all three steps are completed.

-A tentative schedule of classes for the Fall semester of the 2013-14 academic year was previously circulated.
+The schedule of classes for the Fall semester of the 2014-15 academic year was previously circulated.
 You will now find a somewhat amended Fall schedule here and a multi-page spreadsheet, which you may download as an Excel® file or may read as a .PDF file.
 This spreadsheet contains the most up-to-date schedule and course information, and contains hyperlinks to course descriptions and faculty profiles.

 Students should use the Rutgers Website Registration System to register for all classes.
 (You can navigate directly to the Registration System webpage by clicking here.)
 Your time on the online system will be limited, particularly on Saturday and Sunday.
 Be especially careful when entering the Registration Index Number, as an incorrect number could result in an incorrect registration or no registration at all.
 (These numbers can be found on the spreadsheet listing of classes, which may be found as a .PDF by clicking here or as an Excel® file by clicking here, and, for unscheduled credits such as journals, externships and independent research, on the spreadsheet listing of unscheduled enterprises (sheet 2 of the spreadsheet listing of classes, if you download it in Excel® or as a .PDF file).
 These pages should be kept open while you register, to help you as you carefully enter those Registration Numbers!